gzoller/ScalaJack/README.md

 MongoDB support has been strengthened, with some of the limitations of earlier versions removed.
 Type hint modifiers (for type members) are now supported.
 Support for scalar non-String keys (Int, Boolean, etc) work now too.
 Try and SJCapture features are now supported for Mongo as well as JSON.

 One feature was removed: non-canonical JSON support.
-If you loved this feature, I understand, but its benefits just weren't worth the benefit of continued maintenance.
+If you loved this feature, I understand, but its benefits just weren't worth the costs of continued maintenance.

 We hope you'll enjoy using the latest ScalaJack!